 5. Excessive Suds From the Wrong Detergent

 One of the most avoidable causes of dishwasher leaks is using the wrong kind of soap.
-Samsung dishwashers, like all modern dishwashers, are designed to work with low-sudsing, automatic dishwasher detergent.
-Using regular dish soap, hand soap, or other cleaners that create lots of foam will cause the tub to fill with suds instead of water.
+Using regular dish soap or other cleaners that create lots of foam can cause the tub to fill with suds instead of water.

 When It’s Time to Call a Professional